zanbaldwin/eventing/README.md

 licensed under either [MIT] [2] or [GPL v3] [3], whichever suits you best.

-Like [CodeIgniter] [4], it uses Model-View-Controller, but adds other features like multiple suffixes (file extensions) and a moderately advanced view templating system.
+Like [CodeIgniter] [4], it uses Model-View-Controller, but adds other features like multiple suffixes (file extensions), an implementation of HMVC and modules, and a moderately advanced view templating system.

 The Eventing Framework, at this moment in time, is a fun project and is not recommended for production use (late-alpha development).